6 Hours / 6 CEs

 • Practice Setting

-• University or college counseling departments and classrooms
+• University counseling/psychology departments and training clinics

-• Community mental health agencies
+• Community mental health and outpatient clinic supervision programs

 Training Outline